M.Sc./Diploma in Pharmaceutical Sciences

 Regulatory Aspects and Industrial Pharmacy - Prof. John Gilmer/Assoc.
 Prof. Deirdre D'Arcy/Assoc.
 Prof. Lidia Tajber/Assoc.
 Prof. Sheila Ryder

 This module deals with the drug approval process, drug stability testing, clinical trials, principles of pharmaceutical manufacturing and pharmaceutical quality systems.

-Chromatographic and other separative methods of analysis - Assoc.
+Natural Product Analysis and Regulation - Assoc.
 Prof. John Walsh

 This module is concerned with the theory and applications of spectroscopic methods to pharmaceutical analysis including drug product qualification and drug discovery and development.

 Molecular Pharmaceutics and Advanced Drug Delivery - Assoc.
 Prof. Lidia Tajber

 This module is concerned with advanced drug delivery, with factors influencing drug absorption and distribution and related in vitro methods for predicting and explaining drug absorption from the intestinal tract.

 Biopharmaceutical Sciences - Prof. John Gilmer & Asst.
 Prof. Carlos Medin